How long has HNW Lending been trading and what background do the management have in lending?

 Is there a secondary market?

 Yes - all the parts available for investment on loans that have already completed are secondary market transactions.
 When a loan completes, if there are not enough lenders taking up the loan then the Directors may use funds in their personal capacity to fill the remainder of the loan so that it can complete.
 Indeed, some loans happen so quickly that they might only be on the website for a number of hours.
 It is generally these parts that make up the vast majority of the sales on the secondary market.
-However, lenders who wish to sell are also welcome to use the secondary market
+However, lenders who wish to sell are also welcome to use the secondary market and can do this online

 Do you have any testimonials from lenders?